 Galapagos Travel Guide, Articles & News

 Once you've chosen to make your Galapagos adventure a cruise, the next task is deciding on a boat.
 There are over one hundred options to choose, from motor sailers to catamarans to bigger ships and even small yachts.
-Though it might seem overwhelming, it can be broken down into a few groups - luxury class, moderately priced cruises, and budget cruises.

 Welcome to the oldest and second most populated island of the Galapagos, San Cristobal.
 This island is the furthest island from the volcanic hotspot that has produced the Galapagos Islands, indicating its relatively old geological age.
 It is also home to an extremely unique natural environment, unlike any other in the Galapagos Islands.